etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 Welcome back!
 If you haven't read Part 1 yet, you can do so [here](https://github.com/CommerceDataService/tutorial-predicting-income/blob/master/predicting_income_with_census_data_pt1.md).

 In Part 1 of this 2-part post, we discussed getting started with machine learning and conducting feature analysis and exploration using a combination of statistical and visual techniques.
-Now that we've completed some initial investigation and have started to identify the possible features available in our dataset, in Part 2, we'll discuss how to transform data and put it into a machine learning pipeline that can support a predictive command-line application.
+Recall that our objective is to use U.S. Census Bureau demographic and income data to power a command-line application that predicts whether or not the user makes more or less than $50K based on their demographic profile.
+Now that we've completed some initial investigation and have started to identify the information encoded in our dataset, in Part 2 we'll discuss how to transform that data and put it into a machine learning pipeline that can support our application.

 ## Data Management